Strap-toothed whale: Behaviour

 Little is known about the behaviour of this species.
 Beaked whales are thought to travel in small groups, and observed group sizes for the strap-toothed beaked whale range from two to ten individuals.

-Social structure of Mesoplodonts in general is largely understudied, due to the difficulty of observing individuals at sea.
+Social structure of mesoplodonts in general is largely understudied, due to the difficulty of observing individuals at sea.
 It is possible that group sizes and composition are controlled by the type of rostrum and teeth found amongst the various species.
 Larger and heavily armed species that can inflict wounds generally travel in groups where only one or two males are present, reducing the risk of aggressive interactions.

-Despite having large tusks, male strap-toothed beaked whales likely only use a small protruding denticle on each tooth in antagonistic interactions.
+Despite having large tusks, male strap-toothed beaked whales likely only use a small protruding denticle on each tooth in agonistic interactions.
 Subsequently, this species may travel in groups with multiple males as the risk of serious injury is lessened.

 The species is reported to bask at the water's surface on calm days, but is noted to be difficult to approach in vessels.
 Strap-toothed beaked whales typically do not show their flukes upon diving.
 A number of observations suggest that diving is typified by a slow descent beneath the surface, with dive duration lasting between 10 and 15 minutes.
 The species can travel at speed, and may show 'porpoising' behaviour.

-The killer whale (Orcinus orca) is a documented predator of this species, and has been recorded chasing, attacking and killing a solitary adult strap-toothed whale approximately 50 km offshore of Bremer Bay in south-western Australia.
+The killer whale (Orcinus orca) is a documented predator of this species.
+One was recorded chasing, attacking and killing a solitary adult strap-toothed whale about 50 km offshore of Bremer Bay in south-western Australia.

-The main prey of the strap-tooth beaked whale is considered to be oceanic squid species.
+The main prey of the strap-tooth beaked whale is thought to be oceanic squid species.
 In an extensive dietary analysis of 14 stranded whales from New Zealand and South Africa, 94.8% of the stomach contents were composed of cephalopods, with evidence of some fish and crustaceans.
 A difference in the shape of consumed prey was noted between male and female whales, but it was determined that both sexes targeted squid of a similar size.
 While adult males have a restricted gape size due to the position of their overlapping tusks, it is possible that this allows them to create more suction when feeding, allowing them to forage effectively on the same prey as females and juveniles.